cusyio/Python4DataScience/docs/productive/git/working-areas.rst

 Git manages multiple locations or **workspaces** where files are stored:

+local working copy
-- the **local working copy** contains files and folders that can be edited normally
+    contains files and folders that can be edited normally. staging area
-- the **staging area** contains changes to files that are scheduled for writing into the version history
+    contains changes to files that are scheduled for writing into the version history. local repository
-- the **local repository** contains the entire history of all files in the project
+    contains the entire history of all files in the project. remote repository
-- the **remote repository** also contains the entire history, but is stored on a remote server
+    also contains the entire history, but is stored on a remote server. stash
-- the **stash** contains changes that are temporarily stored somewhere else to move them out of the way
+    contains changes that are temporarily stored somewhere else to move them out of the way.

 Basic Git commands
 ------------------